sudopluto/learning-how-to-live/college/age-23.md

 - last prime number for a while

 - books
+  - fiction
     - witcher: baptism of fire
     - the ministry for the future
     - witcher: tower of swallows
     - witcher: lady of the lake
     - tatami time machine blues
+  - non-fiction
+    - fundamentals of female dynamics
+    - flirtology

 - anime
   - demon slayer s2